python-parsy/parsy/docs/overview.rst

   * there is no need for things like `pyparsing's Forward class
     <http://infohost.nmt.edu/tcc/help/pubs/pyparsing/web/class-Forward.html>`_ .

-* it has a minimalist philopsophy.
-It doesn't include builtin helpers for any specific grammars or languages, but provides building blocks for making these.
+* it has a minimalist philosophy.
+It doesn't include built-in helpers for any specific grammars or languages, but provides building blocks for making these.

 Basic usage looks like this: